ionoid/docs-dev.ionoid.io/docs/projects.md

 :::

-- Finish the project creation with informations related to your project, then click on **Create**
+- Finish the project creation with informations related to your project, then click on the **Create** button

 ![Create Project](/steps/finish_create_project.gif)

-Now that the project has been created, you can start to [add devices](#add-a-device-to-a-project) to this project.
+Now that the project has been created, you can start
+<a href="/docs/register-a-device.html" target="_blank">adding devices</a> to this
+project.
 Each device will have a configuration data consisting of:

 - Name of the device (optional)
 - Runing OS image